How to Ace an Interview and Get a Job: 10 Top Tips

 Pro Tip: Make sure you’re comfortable with whatever you’re wearing.
 Otherwise, the discomfort will act as an unnecessary distraction.
 Not sweatpants-comfortable, though.
 COVID-19 didn’t encourage wardrobe variety, but things are starting to get back to where they were.

-8. Be on Time
+8. Be on Time for Your Interview

 Probably the simplest but most useful advice on how to ace an interview—whether you have no experience at all or years of experience under your belt.

-No matter if it’s an online interview or you’re coming in person, it’s absolutely essential to be on time (or even a bit early in case of some unexpected mishap).
+No matter if it’s an online interview on Zoom or you’re coming in person, it’s absolutely essential to be on time (or even a bit early in case of some unexpected mishap).
 Studies claim you only have about 15 seconds to make (or spoil) the first impression, and if you’re late, you’ll nullify your prep and efforts.

 However, don’t come too early, either—15 minutes before will do just right for in-person interviews.